Mansur Gavriel's Signature Bucket Bag Just Went Vegan

 So how does this elevated bag feel, and what can you style with it?
 Well, we're here with yet another in-depth review of why Mansur Gavriel is steadily at the top regarding bucket bags.

 The pricing is an important difference between the original Mansur Gavriel Bucket Bag collection and the newly released design.
-The OG bucket bags come in three sizes: regular ($695), mini ($595), and mini mini ($495), but the waterproof apple leather mini is $495 — the same size as the mini, but the same price as the mini mini.
-Now, you're getting a sustainable, bigger-size bag at a lower price and in four popular shades: dusty pink, legendary black and red, jade green, and tan.
+The OG bucket bags come in three sizes: regular ($1,225), mini ($1,045), and mini mini ($865), but the waterproof apple leather mini is $865 — the same size as the mini, but the same price as the mini mini.
+Now, you're getting a sustainable, bigger-sized bag at a lower price and in four popular shades: dusty pink, legendary black and red, jade green, and tan.
 That's a win if I've ever seen one.
 Reduce waste and get a new, roomier bag at the price of the smallest.

 Advertisement